You Are Entering Marmot Country.

-In the parking areas some marmots feast on car hoses and wires.
-They can actually disable a vehicle.
+From spring through mid-summer, the marmots of Mineral King have been known to dine on radiator hoses and car wiring.
+They can disable a vehicle.
 On several occasions, marmots have not escaped the engine compartment quickly enough and unsuspecting drivers have given them rides to other parts of the parks; several have ridden as far as southern California!